How to Build a Scalable Blockchain Database?

 - Medical Supply – Blockchain-based Mobile App and Web Application

-A blockchain database utilizes blockchain technology to create a immutable ledger of transactions.
-Blockchain technology relies on peer-to-peer decentralized transactions.
+A blockchain database utilizes blockchain technology to create an immutable ledger of transactions.
+Blockchain technology relies on peer-to-peer decentralized transactions meaning that it is a distributed ledger.
 This offers greater security and removes the need for any single controlling entity that retains administration rights over the database.

-A blockchain database can contain any information, however, blockchains are not really good at storing vast amounts of data on due to network limitations and cost etc. In the case of bitcoin, information such as ownership, time/date transaction details, are what is recorded to the ledger.
+A blockchain as a database can contain any information, however, blockchains are not really good at storing vast amounts of data due to network limitations and cost, etc. In the case of the open-source cryptocurrency Bitcoin, only information such as ownership, a timestamp, and other small details are recorded in the ledger.

 How does a blockchain database work?

 A blockchain database ostensibly serves the same function as a centralized distributed database.
 It is able to store data that can then be accessed and added to by anyone with authorization to do so.
 However, there are some key differences between the two tech stacks.

 A client-server relational database uses a centralized server or servers to maintain the database and to allow users to access it.
 Examples of this kind of database ecosystem include SaaS cloud offerings from Amazon’s AWS IBM Cloud, and Microsoft’s Azure.

 While users can access and modify the data, the master copy is always stored in the centralized database.
 Users are required to have permission to access the data, which is granted by the administrators that control the network.

 Once data is modified by a user, any change will be recorded by the central server before then being updated for anyone else viewing the database.
 A key component of a distributed database is that it is highly scalable, something that allows companies to store and access huge amounts of data in real-time.

 A blockchain database, on the other hand, is completely decentralized.
 The database is maintained and controlled by a set of users who act as active participants.